Make Space for Creativity and Innovation

 - Permission to experiment

-- Psychological safety to try and fail
+- Safety to try and fail

 Over time, creativity stops being an initiative and becomes a habit of work.